Special Education Community Advisory Committee (CAC)

 c.
 Minutes of the committee meetings are on record in the Orange Unified School District Pupil Services Office and available to the public upon request.

 d.
 An annual report, including an evaluation of all activities of the Community Advisory Committee may be submitted to the Pupil Services/SELPA Director and then submitted to the Orange Unified School District Board of Education on a yearly basis and available to the public when deemed necessary by the Pupil Services/SELPA Director.

-Welcome back to the 2017-2018 school year.
+Welcome to the 2018-19 school year.
 Any parents interested in being a member of the CAC or applying for a board position on the CAC please contact the Special Education Department at 714-628-5550 or Rachele Dale at firstname.lastname@example.org.
 We look forward to an exciting school year.

 Directions to Meetings